Alireza-Motazedian/Dockerized_LSTM/README.md

 docker tag my-model:latest my-model:v1.2-acc95.4
 ```

-Proper tagging helps you maintain reproducibility and track which model version is deployed where.
+Proper tagging helps maintain reproducibility and track which model version is deployed where.

-### 6.8.
+## 6.8.
 Working with Docker Volumes

 By default, when a container is stopped or removed, all data inside it is lost.
-Docker volumes solve this problem by providing persistent storage that exists outside of containers.
+Docker volumes provide persistent storage that exists outside of containers.

 <div align="center">
     <img src="figures/volume.jpg" alt="volume" width="50%">
 </div>

-#### Why Use Volumes?
+### Why Use Volumes?

-- **Data Persistence**: Keep data even when containers are removed
+- **Data Persistence**: Retain data even when containers are removed
 - **Data Sharing**: Share data between multiple containers
 - **Performance**: Better I/O performance than bind mounts, especially on Windows/Mac
-- **Isolation**: Manage container data separately from host filesystem
+- **Isolation**: Manage container data separately from the host filesystem

-#### Basic Volume Usage
+### Basic Volume Usage

 **Syntax for mounting volumes:**